intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd_vgg16/README.md

 6. The log file is saved to the value of `--output-dir`.

-Below is a sample log file tail when running throughput and latency benchmarking, the following results are based on CLX 28-cores with hyper-threading enabled:
+Below is a sample log file tail when running batch and online inference, the following results are based on CLX 28-cores with hyper-threading enabled:

 ```